Related Materials: State Public Health Officer Order Questions & Answers: COVID-19 Disease Control and Prevention

 To protect all Californians, it is important to continue to control the spread of COVID-19 in our homes, workplaces, and communities.
 In order to detect infections early and limit transmission of the disease, public health officials across the state have undertaken a multi-pronged approach, which includes encouraging vaccination and boosters, offering and promoting testing and treatment, promoting public health practices like mask wearing, and improved indoor ventilation, and supporting recommended isolation of those infected and appropriate testing and masking of those exposed to COVID-19.

 CDPH continues to monitor the science and data that continue to evolve regarding Sars CoV-2 virus, and to assess conditions on an ongoing basis.
-California must remain vigilant and for these reasons, in order to continue to mitigate the spread and impact of COVID-19 disease, limited and temporary public health requirements remain necessary at this time.
+California must remain vigilant and for these reasons, in order to continue to mitigate the spread and impact of COVID-19 disease, consistent public health definitions informing COVID-19 disease control and prevention remain necessary at this time.

-1. All individuals must follow the requirements in the Guidance for the Use of Face Coverings issued by the California Department of Public Health through April 2, 2023, after which time they will become recommendations.
+1. All individuals should follow any recommendations in the When and Why to Wear a Mask issued by the California Department of Public Health.
 I will continue to monitor the scientific evidence and epidemiological data and will amend this guidance as needed by the evolving public health conditions and recommendations issued by the federal Centers for Disease Control & Prevention (CDC) and other public health authorities.

-2. For the purposes of the California Department of Public Health's recommendations regarding isolation and quarantine for persons infected with or exposed to COVID-19, the following definitions apply
+2. For the purposes of the California Department of Public Health's recommendations regarding isolation and quarantine for persons infected with or exposed to COVID-19 and outbreaks, the following definitions apply:

 Spaces that are separated by floor-to-ceiling walls (e.g., offices, suites, rooms, waiting areas, bathrooms, or break or eating areas that are separated by floor-to-ceiling walls) must be considered distinct indoor airspaces.